 - Runtime state matches approved intent or deviations are explained

-- Drift is detected and recorded
+- Drift is continuously detected and recorded

-- Ownership for runtime decisions is clear
+- Ownership of runtime decisions is clear and stable

 Phase 7.
 Monitor and feedback: closing the DevSecOps lifecycle

-- Which runtime events require action
+- Which events require action

-- Which findings change future gates or policies
+- Which findings change future controls

 - Which fixes are permanent versus situational

-- How quickly controls must adapt
+- How quickly policies must adapt

 What “done” means in the monitor and feedback phase

-- Incidents result in concrete control changes
+- Incidents result in concrete changes to controls and policies

 Roles, ownership, and responsibility across the DevSecOps lifecycle